CTS Webinar: How Infrastructure Shapes Driver Behavior and Pedestrian Safety

 These study findings offer transportation agencies, planners, and engineers practical considerations as they work to create safer and more accessible pedestrian environments.

-The webinar is being held in conjunction with a CTS Transportation Safety and Mobility Council meeting.
+The webinar was held in conjunction with a CTS Transportation Safety and Mobility Council meeting.

 Speaker